 Halloween Active Day

 We started our active day with a Green-school walk to highlight alternative and sustainable forms of travel.Later, we had whole school socially distanced dance to the Addams family theme tune.The children enjoyed an outdoor disco and many more active themed activities.Everyone had a great day to end our first term.
 We even made front page of the Northern Standard newspaper!
-A video of our Halloween Active Day can be viewed on social media pages.
+A video of our Halloween Active Day can be viewed on our social media pages.

 We enjoy practicing Mindfulness during our busy school day.